Fahimraj12/Nptel-Course-Artificial-Intelligence-Concepts-and-Techniques/README.md

 - 🌟 Leave a star on this repository
 - 🤝 Fork and contribute summaries for other NPTEL courses
 - 📩 Feel free to open an issue for suggestions

+### Connect With Me
+If you want to collaborate on learning, projects, or research:
+GitHub: (your profile link)
+LinkedIn: (your LinkedIn link)